 - Highly configurable.

-Click on Plugins > Add New from your dashboard menu …
+Click on Plugins > Add New from your admin menu …

 In the ‘Add Plugins’ screen, type in “broken link checker” into the keyword search field …

 (Add Plugins – search for ‘Broken Link Checker’)